Turn up the heat with these quick & easy one pot Thai red curry noodles! These noodles are creamy, spicy, and only take

 This past May marked my third trip to Thailand.
 And yes, I will probably go back again in the next couple years.
 It’s one of my favourite Countries and has some of my all time favourite foods!

-If you have never experienced cooking with some Thai ingredients like galangal ginger, lemongrass, Thai basil, and kefir lime, I highly recommend you swing by your local asian market and try cooking with these vibrant flavours.
-(You’re palate will thank you!)
+If you have never experienced cooking with some Thai ingredients like galangal ginger, lemongrass, Thai basil, and kefir lime, I highly recommend you swing by your local Asian market and try cooking with these vibrant flavours.
+(Your palate will thank you!)

 This recipe for one pot Thai red curry noodles was inspired by my Thai cooking classes.
 I wanted to take the amazing flavours of creamy coconut, and red curry paste, and use them in a slightly different way.

 This Red Thai Curry Noodle recipe is so easy.
 It only takes 15 minutes to make and almost all the ingredients can be bought in advanced and easily stored.
 (I always make sure to have some rice noodles and cans of coconut milk on hand!)Print